brendatreto/World_Weather_Analysis/README.md

 ![users_input](https://user-images.githubusercontent.com/22451540/188752500-278155d8-3d2a-45f6-b85f-8a932bbc5b14.PNG)

-With this information, we filtered the data set to extract only information that matched the wanted characteristics and added a column to our working dataframe with the hotel info and adding that to our map.
+With this information, we filtered the data set to extract only information that matched the wanted characteristics and added a column to our working DataFrame with the hotel info and adding that to our map.

 *Fig.2 Travel destinations map*